fujitake/smart-building-quick-start-kit/README.en.md

         - It depends on the characteristics of the data.
 - Performance-considered implementation
     - Won't get the high performance just by using Vantiq.
 Proper implementation is required.
-    - Implement in consideration of the number of devices and the frequency of data transmission.
+    - Implement in consideration of the number of devices and the frequency of data sending.
         - e.g.:
             - Use MQTT instead of REST.
             - Minimize read/write frequency to Type by denormalizing.